-So far, the survey in Limfjorden has been conducted using DTU Aquas old RV "Havfisken", whereas a commercial fishing vessel has conducted the survey in The Little Belt.
-In the future, the surveys will be conducted with new RV Egon P using the same fixed station grids as before, which covers approximately 400 stations for blue mussels and 215 stations for oysters.
+The survey in Limfjorden has been conducted using DTU Aquas old RV "Havfisken", whereas a commercial fishing vessel has conducted the survey in The Little Belt.
+Since 2017 the surveys has been conducted with new RV Egon P using the same fixed station grids as before.

-Planning occurs on a national level and the survey results are provided for the management of the shell fish stocks in the Limfjorden and the Little Belt.
+Planning occurs on a national level and the survey results are provided for the management of the shell fish stocks in the Limfjorden and the Little Be In 2017, the Limfjorden was surveyed as planned but no sampling was carried out in the Lille Belt.
+Instead sampling was conducted in Horsens Bight in order to follow a change of the distribution of the commercial fishery.
+The current survey area is indicated in Fig. 1G.11.